mozilla-mobile/firefox-ios/BUILDING.md

 When running on a device:

 * A device that supports iOS 8.2 or newer
+* One of the following:
-* A developer account and Admin access to the *Certificates, Identifiers & Profiles* section of the *iOS Dev Center*
+ * A developer account and Admin access to the *Certificates, Identifiers & Profiles* section of the *iOS DevCenter*
+ * A free developer account, new with Xcode 7

 Get the Code
 -----------